datamapper/datamapper.github.com/getting-started.markdown

 ---------------------------

 {% highlight ruby %}
-Post.auto_migrate!
-Category.auto_migrate!
-Comment.auto_migrate!
-Categorization.auto_migrate!
+DataMapper.auto_migrate!
 {% endhighlight %}

-This will issue the necessary `CREATE` statements to define each storage according to their properties.
+This will issue the necessary `CREATE` statements (`DROP`ing the table first, if it exists) to define each storage according to their properties.
+After `auto_migrate!` has been run, the database should be in a pristine state, reset back to the starting state.

-You could also do:
+This can be too extreme, so you could also do:

 {% highlight ruby %}
-DataMapper.auto_migrate!
+DataMapper.auto_upgrade!
 {% endhighlight %}

+This tries to make the schema match the model.
+It will `CREATE` new tables, and add columns to existing tables.
+It won't change any existing columns though (say, to add a NOT NULL constraint) and it doesn't drop any columns.
+Both these commands also can be used on an individual model (e.g. `Post.auto_migrate!`)

 [DataMapper_Resource]:http://www.yardoc.org/docs/datamapper-dm-core/DataMapper/Resource